Guiseley-based fabric manufacturer, Abraham Moon, are forecast save over £10,000 per year on energy bills with support from the LEP.

 Support for your business

-For help to make your business more energy efficient, please visit our resource efficiency page or contact the business support service.
+For help to make your business more energy efficient, please contact the business support service.

 The REBiz project is part-funded by the England European Regional Development Fund (ERDF) as part of the European Structural and Investment Funds Growth Programme 2014-2020.